Skip to main content

 🌿 Gentle Ways to Calm a Restless Mind

-Keep a small notepad near your bed and let your thoughts spill onto the page.
+Keep a small notepad near the bed and let thoughts leave your head.

 Inhale for four counts, exhale for six.

-Within minutes, your heart rate softens and racing thoughts begin to lose their urgency.
+A longer exhale signals safety to the nervous system, easing it out of alert mode.
+Within minutes, heart rate softens and racing thoughts lose their urgency.

 💡 Why Emotional Nights Feel Different in Autumn

-As the evenings stretch, the mind has more space to wander.
+As nights grow longer, the mind gains space to wander.

 🔑 Final Thoughts